SatoshiPortal/cyphernode/README.md

 It implements a self-hosted API which allows you to spawn and call your encrypted overlay network of dockerized Bitcoin and crypto software projects (virtual machines).
 The Docker containers used in this project are hosted at www.bitcoindockers.com.

 It aims to offer all advanced features and utilities necessary to operate entreprise-grade Bitcoin services.
-It includes a curated list of functions using multiple software, but you can build your own private ones or add yours as a default option in the project.
+It includes a curated list of functions using multiple software's, but you can build your own private ones or add yours as a default option in the project.

 It is currently in production by Bylls.com, Canada's first and largest Bitcoin payment processor, as well as Bitcoin Outlet, a fixed-rate Bitcoin exchange service alternative to Coinbase which allows Canadians to purchase bitcoins sent directly to their own Bitcoin wallet.